Government of Maryland: Local government

 At the local level, Maryland is notable among U.S. states for having a relatively small number of local governments.
 There are three forms of county government available to the state's counties.
 Note that the independent city of Baltimore is typically considered to be on par with the counties; it is reckoned as a county-equivalent for census purposes.
 Including Baltimore, there are 157 incorporated cities in Maryland.
+Maryland has no township or independent school district governments.

 Commissioner counties

-In 1827, the General Assembly authorized elected boards of county commissioners for each county Under the state constitution, the General Assembly retains full authority to legislate for a commissioner county.
+In 1827, the General Assembly authorized elected boards of county commissioners for each county.
+Under the state constitution, the General Assembly retains full authority to legislate for a commissioner county.
 County commissioners have no authority to act in local matters without the express prior consent of the General Assembly.
 In the areas where they do have authority to legislate, that authority is narrowly construed; it is limited to areas authorized by the General Assembly, enabling legislation, or public local laws.
 The Constitution adopted in 1867 kept the power to pass public local laws vested in the General Assembly, which gave a lot of control over county government to county delegations in the General Assembly.
 As a result of this, the General Assembly spends considerable time dealing with local issues, ordinances, and expenditures.

 Currently, six counties are run by commissioners.
 They are:

 Calvert, Carroll, Garrett, St. Mary's, Somerset, and Washington Counties.

 In 2010, the voters of Cecil County adopted a resolution to become a charter county and subsequently elected Tari Moore as the first county executive.

 Charter counties

 Due partly to the large amount of time spent by the state legislature on local matters, the Maryland Constitution was amended in 1915 to allow counties the option of operating under a charter form of government, with substantial home rule power.
 To adopt this form of government, the voters of the county must approve the charter which their charter board drafts.

 Charter counties are governed by an elected county council with power to legislate on almost all local matters.
 Their authority is fairly broadly construed, though the regulation of elections and the manufacture and sale of alcoholic beverages is reserved to the General Assembly.
 The General Assembly also retains considerable authority over taxation, except in Baltimore and Montgomery counties.
 Some counties which operate under charters have a separately-elected county executive while others vest executive functions along with legislative functions in the county council.

 Currently, eleven counties, including the most populous ones, operate under the charter form of government.
 They are: Anne Arundel (1964), Baltimore (1956), Cecil (2012), Dorchester (2002), Frederick (2014), Harford (1972), Howard (1968), Montgomery (1948), Prince George's (1970), Talbot (1973), and Wicomico (1964) Counties.
-Baltimore City also operates under a charter.
+Baltimore also operates under a charter.